Tag Archives: boats and water travel

 Softback book ‘Flowers in the Snow’ by Gwyneth Hoyle, 2001.
 A biography of the plant collector Isobel Wylie Hutchinson who travelled the northern latitudes of the world in the first half of the 1900s in search of plants.
 Her travels through Scotland, Iceland, Greenland, Alaska were by various and interesting means.
 Includes Tiree.

-Information about the yacht `Charm` whose wreckage washed up in Hynish Bay in 1945
+Photograph of the yacht `Charm` whose wreckage washed up at Hynish Bay in 1945

-History, letter, newpaper cuttings, telegrams, maps and photographs relating to the yacht `Charm` whose wreckage washed up in Hynish Bay in September 1945, with the loss of four lives.
-The new owner RAF Group Captain GN Warrington, his Australian wife, and their two friends, FO McGregor and FO Ellis, were sailing from Sligo to Belfast when they ran into a gale and probably a free-floating mine.
-A full-scale search & rescue was carried out by the RAF and others.
+Black & white photograph of the yacht `Charm` at its berth in Co.
+Sligo, Ireland in the 1940s.
+Its wreckage washed up in Hynish Bay in September 1945, with the loss of four lives.
+The new owner RAF Group Captain G.N.
+Warrington, his Australian wife and their two friends, FO McGregor and FO Ellis, were sailing from Sligo to Belfast when they ran into a gale and probably a free-floating mine left over from WWII.
+A full-scale search & rescue was carried out by the RAF and others, but to no avail.
 Mr & Mrs Warrington had fortunately left their three-year-old son, Alastair, with friends.
-See photographs P155-P157.